hyphacoop/handbook/guides.md

 ## Sensitive Data

-In general, most staff prefer not to use third-party SaaS services, like Google Drive, for storing sensitive information.
+In general, most members prefer not to use third-party SaaS services, like Google Drive, for storing sensitive information.

 We store **short strings** (like SINs or codes) as password entries in Passbolt.
 These entries should be shared with both a privileged _group_ that needs access (e.g., Finance WG) and the _individual_.